-The first Vanguard-class SSBN is projected to reach the end of its service life in 2024.
-The UK wants to replace the Vanguard-class boats with three or four next-generation SSBNs.
-The UK would like the replacement SSBNs, which it refers to as the Successor SSBNs, to carry D-5 SLBMs, and would like any successor to the D-5 SLBM to be compatible with, or be capable of being made compatible with, the D-5 launch system.
+The UK has wanted their replacement SSBNs to carry D-5 SLBMs, and for any successor to the D-5 SLBM to be compatible with, or be capable of being made compatible with, the D-5 launch system.
 President George W. Bush, in a December 2006 letter to UK Prime Minister Tony Blair, invited the UK to participate in any program to replace the D-5 SLBMs, and stated that any successor to the D-5 system should be compatible with, or be capable of being made compatible with, the launch system for the D-5 SLBM.